lilpolymath/portfolio/posts/compiler-construction-part-one.md

 ---
 layout: blog
-title: "Compiler Construction: Part One"
+title: Compiler Construction - Part One
 date: 2021-03-09T20:51:23.636Z
 thumbnail: http://www.dcsubit.com/wp-content/uploads/2015/11/CompilerConstruction-550x400.png
 credit: Department of Computer Science UBIT.
 tags: Compiler Construction
 slug: compiler-construction-part-one
 ---

 ## Foreword(?)

 Hi there, this is meant to be a personal note of what I am learning in a course I am taking this semester on Compiler Construction and I hope that they would be of use to you.

 #### Notes

-* I would assume that you have some sort of background in Computer Science but I will try as much as possible to carry you along.
+- I would assume that you have some sort of background in Computer Science but I will try as much as possible to carry you along.
-* I might make some mistakes along the way so feel free to [DM me on Twitter](https://twitter.com/messages/compose?recipient_id=1249996578154328066) when you spot any.
+- I might make some mistakes along the way so feel free to [DM me on Twitter](https://twitter.com/messages/compose?recipient_id=1249996578154328066) when you spot any.

 ## In the Beginning...